Risperdal Side Effects

 Generic Name: risperidone

-Note: This document contains side effect information about risperidone.
-Some of the dosage forms listed on this page may not apply to the brand name Risperdal.
+Note: This page contains side effects data for the generic drug risperidone.
+It is possible that some of the dosage forms included below may not apply to the brand name Risperdal.

 For the Consumer

 Applies to risperidone: oral solution, oral tablet, oral tablet disintegrating